mehedihasan2810/JavaScript-Data-Structures-and-Algorithms/README.md

 **_More optimized queue data structure implementation_**

 > Previous queue DS implementation was with array which is not performant when the size of the array grows.
 For instance, we were dequeueing with the array method shift which is linear time complexity.
-In this optimized queue DS implementation we used object instead of array cause operating in object is more performant that operating in array.
+In this optimized queue DS implementation we used object instead of array cause operating in object is more performant than operating in array.

 ```js
 class Queue {